molgenis/league-of-robots/roles/logins/README.md

  - have UID > 1000
  - are not part of the admin group

-Users that get elevated permissions, are still on the SAME slice limitation as user that executed su or sudo command.
+Users that gain elevated permissions by switching to another account using `su` or `sudo` are still on the *same* slice and hence cannot escape the limits from their original login account.

 ## systemd control groups vs slurm